Advent and Christmas

 Full cast rehearsal begins in the Childcare Center Classroom and ends in the Nave.

-Come play with us as we retell the stories surrounding the birth of Christ in a truly different kind of pageant.
+All are invited as our children and youth retell the nativity story.
 For information, please contact Cindy in the Children/Youth office, 206.323.0300, ext.
-225 or firstname.lastname@example.org
+225 or email@example.com

 4 p.m.
 Holy Eucharist